 Acne scarring can sometimes develop as a complication of acne.
-Any type of acne spot can lead to scarring, but it is more common when the most serious types of spots (nodules and cysts) burst and damage nearby skin.
+Any type of acne spot can lead to scarring, but it's more common when the most serious types of spots (nodules and cysts)?burst and?damage nearby skin.

-Scarring can also occur if you pick or squeeze your spots, so it is important not to do this.
+Scarring?can also occur if you pick or squeeze your spots, so it's important not to do this.

 There are three main types of acne scars:

-Treatments for acne scarring are regarded as a type of cosmetic surgery, which is not usually available on the NHS.
-However, in the past, exceptions have been made when it has been shown that acne scarring has caused serious psychological distress.
+Treatments for acne scarring are regarded as a type of cosmetic surgery, which isn't usually available on the NHS.
+However, in the past, exceptions have been made when it's been shown that acne scarring has caused serious psychological distress.

-See your GP if you are considering having cosmetic surgery.
-They will be able to discuss your options with you and advise you about the likelihood of having the procedure carried out on the NHS.
+See your GP if you're considering having cosmetic surgery.
+They'll be able to discuss your options with you and advise you about the likelihood of having the procedure carried out on the NHS.

 Many private clinics offer treatment for acne scarring.
-Prices can vary widely (from £500 to more than £10,000) depending on the type of treatment required.
+Prices can vary widely (from ?500 to?more than??10,000) depending on the type of treatment needed.

-The website of the British Association of Aesthetic Plastic Surgeons provides more information about private treatment available in your area.
+The British Association of Aesthetic Plastic Surgeons website has more information about private treatment available in your area.

-It is important to have realistic expectations about what cosmetic treatment can achieve.
-While treatment can certainly improve the appearance of your scars, it will not be able to get rid of them completely.
+It's important to have realistic expectations about what cosmetic treatment can achieve.
+While treatment can certainly improve the appearance of your scars, it can't get rid of them completely.